WindFox8/weather-forecast-app/README.md

 # Weather Forecast App

-A web application utilizing a weather API
+A web application that uses two weather APIs, the first for the current forecast and the second for the future forecast.

 link: https://windfox8.github.io/weather-forecast-app/